Rampage (1986 video game): Development

 The game's lead designers were artist Brian Colin and programmer Jeff Nauman.
 Neither of them being fans of arcade games at the time, Colin conceived Rampage as a game in which there was "no wrong way to play".
 To this end, he wanted to eschew the common video game concepts of having a set objective, competing for a high score and dying.
 Artist Sharon Perry, game tester Jim Belt and composer Michael Bartlow assisted with developing the game.
 The game's aim of destroying skyscrapers was created because the developers could only move rectangular shapes in the background.
 The developers had to work within the technical limitations of the time - cities are largely identical in appearance, Ralph and George are the same character palette and head swapped and the dust effect from crumbling buildings conceals glitchy animation.
-The game's development and release languished as management was unconvinced of the game's unusual concept of casting players as city-destroying monsters, but picked up after new management was installed at the company.
-Post-release, additional levels were added to the game to make it more difficult.
-In the opening cutscene reporting on three humans who had mutated into the monsters, Colin put pictures of himself as George, his wife Rae as Lizzy, and Nauman as Ralph.
+The development and release languished as management was unconvinced of the game's unusual concept of casting players as city-destroying monsters, but picked up after new management was installed at the company.
+Post-release, additional levels were added to make the game more difficult.
+In the opening cutscene reporting on three humans who mutated into the monsters, Colin put pictures of himself as George, his wife Rae as Lizzie, and Nauman as Ralph.

-Conceiving a graphically impressive title within the technical constraints of Midway's then current arcade hardware, designer Brian Colin took inspiration from the monster films King Kong and 20 Million Miles To Earth.
-Decades after the game released, Colin addressed a popular misconception that Lizzie was based on Godzilla, stating that Lizzie was actually based on the Ymir from 20 Million Miles to Earth; he said Godzilla would've been too large to fit into the size constraints of the game, and that he preferred Harryhausen and Willis O’Brien films over kaiju films such as Godzilla.
+Conceiving a graphically impressive title within the technical constraints of Midway's then current arcade hardware, designer Brian Colin took inspiration from monster films King Kong and 20 Million Miles To Earth.
+Decades after the game released, Colin addressed a popular misconception that Lizzie was based on Godzilla, stating Lizzie was actually based on the Ymir from 20 Million Miles to Earth.
+He said Godzilla would have been too large to fit into the size constraints of the game, and that he preferred Harryhausen and Willis O’Brien films over kaiju films such as Godzilla.